 I am on a maintenance dose of medication, but I am not immune to occasional flare-ups.
 I have simply learned to “deal.”
 I follow a very strict food plan, which has helped me tremendously.
 However, I do eat things that many people with UC say they cannot eat, such as nuts and olives.
 I try to eliminate stress as much as possible and get enough sleep each day, which is impossible sometimes in our crazy 21st-century world!

-Do you have advice for other UC sufferers?
+Do you have advice for other people with UC?

 My biggest piece of advice is this: Count your blessings!
 No matter how bleak things look or feel at times, I can always find something for which to be grateful.
 This keeps both my mind and body healthy.